Project Setup

 contains

-an example for Single Sign-On (SSO) feature, so we will come back to it later.
+an example for Single Sign-On (SSO) feature so that you can return to it later.

 Config dapp description